-WCC works hard to ensure the safety and security of the college community.
+WCC works diligently to ensure the safety and security of the college community.
 Ultimately, however, students and employees must take some responsibility for their own safety and that of their personal belongings.
-During the fall and spring semesters professional development and community awareness programs for the faculty, staff, and students, are held to inform them of security awareness and crime prevention procedures/services offered by the Wytheville Community College Police Department.
+During the fall and spring semesters professional development and community awareness programs for the faculty, staff, and students, are held to inform them of security awareness and crime prevention procedures/ services offered by the Wytheville Community College Police Department.

-Faculty, staff and students are provided with safety tips and told about crime within and around the college community.
+Faculty, staff and students are provided with safety tips and are given updated information about crime within and around the college community.